 Switzerland Job Interview Tips

-The job search in Switzerland requires more than just the obvious Switzerland CV writing and translation.
+The overseas career requires more than just the obvious Switzerland CV with Switzerland cover letter writing and translation.
 You must pass the Switzerland job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Switzerland.

 Do not misjudge the impact a Switzerland job interview can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

-Prepare yourself for the Switzerland job interview.
-Before an interview find out information about the company you want to work for.
+Prepare yourself for the job interview.
+Find out information about the company you want to work for.
 In addition, research the prospective host country’s cultural and business practices so you can make a good first impression.
 Books and online guides about cultural differences can help.

 Practice (preferably in local language) your few-sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Look less serious and more cheerful.
 Smile.
 Be positive.